-At the end of that month, I attended the International Plant Based Conference and learned from some of the top researchers in plant based medicine about the benefits of completely removing animal products from your diet.
+At the end of that month, I attended the International Plant Based Conference and learned from some of the top researchers in plant based nutrition about the benefits of completely removing animal products from your diet.
 Although the evidence is overwhelming in support of eliminating these foods from my life, I also believe in balance and recognize that not every food I eat is going to be a whole, plant based food.
 I’m still working on finding ways enjoy eating out with friends and having treats every now and then while maintaining my healthiest self.
 I also recognize that we go through ups and down in our lives and sometimes we’ll be really healthy whereas other times we’ll struggle.
 For me, this lifestyle gives me something to constantly aspire to.

 Some resources for further research: